samfeldstein/notebook/content/notes/problem-solving.md

 As John Dewey said, "A problem well-put is a problem half-solved."

-And as David Epstein said *Range*, "Analogical thinking is about understanding what type of problem you're facing."
+And as David Epstein said in *Range*, "Analogical thinking is about understanding what type of problem you're facing."

 1. Describe your problem in one sentence.